hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![Attachment Example on Bot](assets/AttachmentHSL.png)

-In the above example, if the user is not giving an image then the **entity reprompt message** would be asking the user for a valid input.
+In the above example, if the user is not uploading an image file then the **entity reprompt message** would ask the user for a valid input.

 **Video** attachment type is only for **Whatsapp bots** as we will be able to upload videos there.
 Once you successfully upload the video, you will get an automated message along with your predefined Bot Says messages -